Sarania/BlissfulAI/README.md

 ## Features

-- Character driven interactive chat driven by large language models + guided uncensored creative story writing in one purple python package!
+- Character driven interactive chat driven by large language models
 - Create customized characters and then interact with them!
 Any character you like!
 They can be your friend, your mentor, your lover, your advisor, and so much more!
 - Characters develop from their interactions with you!
 - Characters use a working memory system: a context sensitive combination of recent conversation(short term memory) and past conversations(long term memory).
-- Storywriting mode allows you to specify an "author personality", plot outline, character descriptions, writing style, summary of previous events and more!
-- Write the fanfic of your dreams!
-Rewrite the ending to {insert copyrighted work here} - but don't distribute it!
-Write an epic three part series about your dog!
-Your imagination is the limit.
 - Fully customizable, adaptable to different hardware configurations.
 Low VRAM?
 Limp by with a quantized 3 billion parameter model.
 Max VRAM?
 Run giant models that the rest of us can only dream about!
 - Live help system and solid default settings so you can jump right in!
 - Voices, personality traits, character avatars and more are planned for the future!